How to beat post-holiday blues

 2. Get active

 Getting active is one of the best things you can do for yourself, especially when you’re feeling a little down.
 When we exercise, our bodies release endorphins, which are natural chemicals in the brain that help trigger a positive mood.
 You don’t need to pay for a gym membership or an expensive exercise machine.
 Get outside for a quick run or walk.
 Stretch or do yoga in your living room, or try a free aerobics class on YouTube.
 You may be surprised how much better you feel when your workout is through.
 For me, this is one that I would have to FORCE myself into doing, especially if I am feeling down!
-Exercising has never been something I enjoyed or cared anything about doing but for my son it is a way of life for him.
-If he is happy, he works out.
-If he is sad or mad, he works out.
-If he is bored, he works out.
-If only there was a way I could have some of his workouts transfer to me then we’d be in business!
+Exercising has never been something I enjoyed or cared anything about, but for my sons it is a way of life.
+If they are happy, they work out.
+If they are sad or mad, they work out.
+If they are bored, they work out.
+If only there was a way I could have some of their workouts transfer to me then we’d be in business!

 3. Focus On Realistic Resolutions